Sharesale

 “We believe it’s helpful to have a brand like Max that allows for creative and format experimentation without the expectations of an HBO show,” Bloys added.

-In terms of awards, there has always been no distinction, with HBO and Max shows submitted and campaigned together. efforts also typically include both HBO and Max logos, given that streaming is the primary platform for viewers.
+In terms of awards, there has always been no distinction, with HBO and Max shows submitted and campaigned together.
+Marketing efforts also typically include both HBO and Max logos, given that streaming is the primary platform for viewers.

 “We are navigating a confusing time in the industry, adapting to the dominance of streaming and its implications for traditional and streaming content,” Bloys said.
 “There will be experimentation and mistakes, but it’s all part of figuring out the best approach in this evolving landscape.”